k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 ## AI-Based Generation Task

 The AI-based data generation task generates synthetic entities based on a selected training model.
-The generated entities are imported to the Test data store (Fabric) and can be loaded to any target environment.
+The generated entities are imported to the Test Data Store (Fabric) and can be loaded to any target environment.

 The following diagram describes the execution of the AI training task: